 Ironing Your Linen Bedding

 Ironing?
-Well, one of the best things about 100% linen bedding is that you don’t need to iron it.
+Well, one of the best things about 100% linen and 100% hemp bedding is that you don’t need to iron it.
 Hooray!
 The idea is that it has a tumbled look so unless it has become really crumpled in the dryer, you can throw it straight on the bed and jump in.
-If you would like to - perhaps you love ironing, or you are after a smarter look - use a medium hot iron.
-Iron darker coloured linens (French Blue, Charcoal) on the reverse.
-Ironing your bed linen will make it flat and smooth.
+If you would like to give it a quick press - perhaps you love ironing, or you are after a smarter look - use a medium hot iron.
+It's best to iron darker coloured linens (French Blue, Charcoal) on the reverse to avoid creating shiny patches.

 If you have direct sunshine in your room, try to rotate your dark coloured linen so that it doesn’t fade in one place.